 We offer specialized glasses for colour blindness in West Vancouver

 As autumn pushes the year forwards, everyone oohs and ahs over the fiery tones of the changing fall leaves set against a vivid backdrop of summer greenery.
 But if you have colour blindness, whether you visit or live in a location with fall foliage, you probably suffer from a feeling of missing out.
-At Optomeyes, we understand – and we can help brighten your view of the world.
+At Optomeyes Eye Care, we understand – and we can help brighten your view of the world.

 Despite the name, colour blindness has nothing to do with going blind.
 It is a vision condition, more appropriately called colour vision deficiency, in which the ability to discern colours is compromised.
 While colourblind individuals usually don’t see a stark black and white picture of the surrounding scenery, they do see colours differently from most people.